syles-le/landing-page/README.md

 # landing-page
-Building a landing page to practice my HTML and CSS skills.
+In this project I will build an entire static landing page from scratch with HTML and CSS.
+I will be using attributes like flexbox, divs, and classes.